Fallen Leaves.

 Natural pigments.
 Hand painted.
 Khadi cotton.

-I hope that by inviting Oak and Chestnut into our garments and wearing them close to our skin and through our lives, that we may feel a sense of gentle, yet strongly rooted and stable, holding, to carry us through our days.
+We invited Oak & Chestnut the garments, and we hoped that wearing them close to our skin and through our lives, that we may feel a sense of gentle, yet strongly rooted and stable, holding, to carry us through our days.

 Providing the empowered strength we need to rise above challenges, stronger and wiser.